AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-run_analysis.R procedure:
+run_analysis.R 5-step approach:

-+1.
-Download the dataset if it does not already exist in the working directory +2.
+0. Download the dataset if it does not already exist in the working directory

+1. Step: Merges the training and the test sets to create one data set

+reads all input data sets and unites them in a dataframe called data.all

+input data sets training:

+features.txt
+X_train.txt
+y_train.txt
+subject_train.txt

+input data sets testing:

+X_test.txt
+y_test.txt
+subject_test.txt

+Moreover, column titles (names) are also added to data.all

++2.
 Load the activity and feature info
 +3.
 Loads both the training and test datasets, keeping only those columns which
 +   reflect a mean or standard deviation